google/clusterfuzzlite/docs/build_integration.md

 ClusterFuzzLite supports [libFuzzer targets] built with Clang on Linux.

-ClusterFuzzLite re-uses the [OSS-Fuzz] toolchain to make building easier.
+ClusterFuzzLite reuses the [OSS-Fuzz] toolchain to make building easier.
 This means that ClusterFuzzLite will build your project in a docker container.
 If you are familiar with OSS-Fuzz, most of the concepts here are exactly the same, with one key difference.
 Rather than checking out the source code in the